daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 Throughout this guide, you have gained practical experience in:
 - Creating and managing database with DuckDB in memory
 - Perform SQL queries for data cleaning, transformation and splitting
-- Integration of DuckDB using it's Client APi with Python for data analysis.
+- Integration of DuckDB using its Client API with Python for data analysis.

 # References